 This section discusses the potential effects of the Proposed Action and alternatives on air quality within the ROI.
-Since the project areas are in attainment or unclassified for all NAAQS, the analysis used the Prevention of Significant Deterioration (PSD) threshold for new major sources (i.e., 250 tons per year [tpy] of a criteria pollutant) as an indicator of potential impact significance as a result of implementing the proposed action or alternatives.
-Aircraft emissions were compared to the relevant county emissions inventory to determine potential regional effects within the ROI.
+Since the project areas are in attainment or unclassified for all NAAQS, the analysis used the Prevention of Significant Deterioration (PSD) threshold for new major sources (i.e., 250 tons per year [tpy] of a criteria pollutant) as an indicator of potential impact significance as a result of implementing the alternatives.